Sunday, December 10, 2017

 Members' Day is early in September.
 PWM photo

-W. S. Libbey was a well-respected businessman from Lewiston that built the Portland-Lewiston Interurban line.
+W. S. Libbey was a well-respected businessman from Lewiston.
+He built the Portland-Lewiston Interurban line.
 His personal and professional story is one to be admired.
 When it became known in the mid-to-late 1960s that the Narcissus would be acquired by Seashore Trolley Museum so that it could be restored to operating condition, a number of the descendants of W. S. Libbey became involved with the Museum to assist in making that dream come true.
 Alas, over the many years that restoration work on the Narcissus ebbed and flowed, the Libbey family's contact with the Museum dwindled.
 Efforts to make contact in recent years came up empty, until one fateful day, Tuesday, August 4, 2015.
-Eight-year-old, Sophia Beck visited Seashore Trolley Museum with her father Roman, specifically to see her great, great, great grandfather, Narcissus.
+Eight-year-old, Sophia Beck visited the Seashore Trolley Museum with her father Roman, specifically to see her great, great, great grandfather, Narcissus.
 Sophia's visit with her father opened the to door communication with Sophia's grandmother, Mary Libbey Conley.
-And over the past two-plus years, Mary has been so very helpful in reaching out to her extended family to make them aware of the Narcissus and the Museum's recent efforts in completing the restoration of the Libbey family artifact.
+Over the past two-plus years, Mary has been so very helpful in reaching out to her extended family to make them aware of the Narcissus and the Museum's recent efforts in completing the restoration of the Libbey family artifact.
 Through Mary's efforts, many Libbey family members have had the opportunity to visit the Narcissus at the Museum and to become involved in the Museum's efforts to collect information on the PLI and the interurbans.
 A big thank you to Sophia and her father Roman for making the visit :)

 Click Here for the full story